How to Get Podcast Sponsors: What Brands Look for Today

 Example: "I noticed your new AI budgeting tool launched last month.
 My listeners are freelancers who constantly ask me for budgeting software recommendations.
 I think there is a strong fit here."

 Keep this tight.
 Include who listens, why they listen, and what problem your show solves for them.
-Add 2-3 demographic highlights.
+Add 2 to 3 demographic highlights.

-Example: “My show serves 800 marketing managers at B2B SaaS companies navigating their first leadership roles.
-68% are ages 28-40, 74% earn $80K+, and 82% are based in the U.S. They listen for tactical career advice they can apply immediately.”
+Example: "My show serves 800 marketing managers at B2B SaaS companies navigating their first leadership roles.
+68 percent are ages 28 to 40, 74 percent earn $80K or more, and 82 percent are based in the U.S. They listen for tactical career advice they can apply immediately."

 Do not make them guess what you are proposing.
 Spell out exactly what they get and at what price.